haxtheweb/edtechjoker/draft-outline.md

 # EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

+# Week 4:  Review and intro to JS ecosystems

+This week we'll start looking at how our code fits (or doesn't) into the modern JS ecosystem.
+What we've made so far is old school, vanilla, simple.
+Now we'll look at getting it into how modern JS is shipped.

+## Code crit from HW3
+- looking quickly through some prime examples that were submitted

+## Activity 1 ~10 min
+- pair up wth the pair next to you (group 1 and 2, group 3 and 4, etc; end of table closest to room group up together)
+- share a link to the repo you worked on with the opposite pair, they look at yours.
+- Fork their repo and provide `//` comments for each block of JS explaining what it does
+- If there's anything you don't understand as to how they did it, ask them to explain it

+## Activity 2 ~15 min
+- working together (someone "drives" and someone is co-pilot) combine your code into 1 pen so that both work
+- all your JS functions that add and remove cards should work for their respective items
+- If this was easy, why was it easy?
+- If it was hard, why was it hard?

+## Task
+- Make sure you have a Github and Vercel.com account
+- Link these together
+- Install vercel on your machine https://vercel.com/docs/cli using yarn or npm

+## Lecture (time permitting)
+- Modern JS Landscape

+## Activity 3 / home work
+- Hello world a palooza.
+Using vercel, create boilerplates for
+  - React
+  - Angular
+  - VueJS
+  - Svelte
+- Pull these down to your local machine, install them (npm install or yarn install)
+- "run" them. usuall with `yarn start` or `npm run start`
+- "build" them. usually with `yarn run build` or `npm run build`
+- Open in VSCode to review / modify the code

+Assignment for the week will be to get hello world deployed for 4 different frameworks / libraries.
+Then you and a partner pick a framework and try to port your card to that framework.
+Group 1 does 1&2, group 2 does 3&4 and so on.
+So hash out with your pair of pairs who's doing which but among the 4 of you there should end up being 1 person doing each of these:
+- angular
+- vueJs
+- react
+- svelte

+Next week, we'll review these and look for similarities and differences in implementation between them.
+To clarify my expectations:
+- you DEPLOY hello world boilerplate for all 4
+- You answer the questions below relative to that
+- You select 1 framework and try to port your card to it
+- You push this code up and hopefully vercel builds your demo with your card out on the web

+## Submission
+- gist that has links to your git repos for each hello world as deployed on vercel
+- gist as link to your repo that has the framework + deploymen
+- gist that has answers to these questions:
+- What are the similarities and what are the differences in repo structure? name 5 of each.
+- Look at the syntax of a js/template file from each.
+What is vanilla and what seems to be library specific?
+- Review package.json - What is common amongst them, what's different?
+What commands can we run?
+Try to run all the different commands in the repo for each project.
+- Rank order these for readability / ease of your understanding and give justification as to why one is easier than the other

 ## Week 4-5: JS Ecosystem
 - Tooling, how people work in industry, different projects (high level)
 - state of the industry, the node_modules folder is a blackhole